MichaelJCole/wiki.unrealengine.com/README.md

 ### About this Site

 - Is this site awesome?
 Hell no.
 - Is this site a replacement?
 Nope.
-No formatting, tagging, or images came in the dump.
+A lot didn't make it.
+A lot did.
 - Can you copy the text from your wiki's and start over?
 Yes.

 Please note this site was taken offline for security reason, so please handle the "original" folder in the [git repo](https://github.com/MichaelJCole/wiki.unrealengine.com) appropriately.